 • Routines and rituals: Consistent song time, story time, greeting routines.
 Children anticipate these and gradually join in with language.

-In Key Stage 1, these practices continue but with added focus on phonics and early reading and writing.
-Talk remains essential.
-Many children in Year 1 still need the kind of language-rich, interactive environment described above.
-The emphasis on phonics doesn't replace the need for rich language experience; it sits alongside it.
+In Key Stage 1, these practices continue alongside phonics and early reading and writing.
+Talk still matters.
+Many children in Year 1 need a language-rich, interactive classroom.
+Phonics does not replace rich spoken language; it sits beside it.

 SEN and Language Development

 Language theories shape support for learners with SLCN.
 Vygotsky (1978) showed social learning is key for them.
-Bruner (1983) highlighted scaffolding as crucial.
+Bruner (1983) highlighted scaffolding as important.
 Chomsky (1965) researched how language is acquired.

-Dockrell & Lindsay (2000) show speech skills affect learning.
-Difficulties impact sounds, grammar, vocabulary and social language.
-Know typical development to find learners needing help (Law et al., 2000).
+Dockrell & Lindsay (2001) show that speech and language difficulties affect classroom learning.
+These difficulties can affect sounds, grammar, vocabulary and social language.
+Teachers need to know typical development, so they can spot learners who need help (Law et al., 2000).

 EAL learners grow linguistically, like other children, using more than one language.
 Cummins (1979) found clear language input helps learners.
 Lightbown and Spada (2013) say directly teach language structures for progress.